Pholisa-Fatyela/bootcamp/pages/function_intro_practicals.md

 Do the practical exercises below.
 Create each function in it's own file, use the function name for the filename.

 Do all this work under your projects folder in a folder called `function_intro`.
 Commit this folder and it contents to github.

+You can only use **functions built** into Javascript variable types. **No conditional statements** is allows.
+Use `console.log` to display output to the console.
+Test by visual inspection ie. is the right answer displayed on the screen.

 ## Strings: